 Recently the U.S. Department of Health and Human Services (HHS) announced a landmark The initiative incorporates a comprehensive to significantly reduce maternal deaths and disparities that put women at risk before, during and after pregnancy.
-In addition the U.S. Surgeon General issued a corresponding , which puts forth the critical roles healthcare providers can do to improve maternal health.
+In addition the U.S. Surgeon General issued a corresponding , which puts forth the critical roles healthcare providers can do to improve maternal health, which should include mobile medical.

 According to the National Center for Biotechnology Information “almost one fourth of stillbirths are potentially preventable.
 Given the predominance of placental insufficiency among stillbirths, identification and management of placental insufficiency may have the most immediate effect on stillbirth reduction.”
 With far too many preventable still births and miscarriages, and the dangers of postpartum emotional and physical health issues this new call to action by the HHS is committed to reducing disparities and improving care for all of our nation’s mothers.
 And we can accomplish even more if Congress acts on the maternal health proposals contained in the 2021 Fiscal Year Budget.
 With public and private sector partners working together these actions can once again make the United States one of the safest places in the world for women to give birth.
 HHS Action Plan provides a clear roadmap to address the risk factors before, during and after pregnancy by improving the quality of services and providing more access to maternity and postpartum care.